 How much should I have in my emergency fund?

-It really depends on your lifestyle, but a general rule of thumb is to keep enough to cover 3-6 months of expenses.
+It really depends on your lifestyle, but a general rule of thumb is to keep enough to cover three to six months of expenses.

 Where should I keep my emergency fund?

-High-yield savings accounts, money market accounts, certificates of deposit (CDs), and IRA accounts are great places to stash your emergency cash.
+High-yield savings accounts, money market accounts, certificates of deposit (CDs) and individual retirement accounts (IRAs) are great places to stash your emergency cash.